compare

 ERA posting and exceptions

-Both systems can auto-post 835 remittances.
-Tebra publishes RPA-driven ERA auto-posting and unapplied-payment posting in its billing-payments suite.
+Both systems auto-post 835 remittances.
+Tebra advertises RPA-driven ERA auto-posting and unapplied-payment posting in its billing-payments suite.
 Medi's ERA workflow surfaces held lines in a review queue with the BPR check footer, CARC and RARC codes translated to plain English, and per-line decisions (accept, reject, route to follow-up, escalate) on one screen.
 PLB segments and recoupments from prior ERAs appear as their own entries rather than buried inside the payment record.

 What to verify in either product: